rosebychristine/freemarket_sample_60a/README.md

 - belongs_to  :user
 - belongs_to  :category
 - belongs_to  :brand
-- has_many  :like
+- has_many  :likes
-- has_many  :comment
+- has_many  :comments
-- has_many  :message
+- has_many  :messages
 - has_one  :shipping
+- has_many  :evaluations
-- has_many  :evaluation
+- has_many  :images
-- has_many  :image
+- has_many  :alerts
-- has_many  :alert
+- has_many  :orders

 ## imagesテーブル
 |Column|Type|Option|